Nisanth-Aswin/CarCommerce/README.md

 It includes the Auto Slider, New Releases, Gallery, and draggable car forms.

-In the New Vehicles section, there will be a car listed that, when clicked, will display the car's main description...
+In the New Vehicles section, there will be a car listed, when clicked, will display the car's main description...

 This is a simple Web design developed with

 HTML

-TAILWIND
+TAILWIND CSS

 JAVASCRIPT